 |Author Robert Harris.
 (Photo: Karen Robinson)|

 As a former political reporter, Robert Harris has considerable knowledge of the corridors of power and an understanding about the frailties and flaws of those who exercise it.
 He brings those qualities, along with a passion for detailed accuracy and compelling plots, to his historical and contemporary political thrillers.
-One only has to think of Ghost Writer and its film adaptation Ghost, Harris’ thinly-veiled, withering portrait of former British Prime Minister, Tony Blair; An Officer and a Spy, whose protagonist, Georges Picquart, was the French officer who initially fingered the arrest of Alfred Dreyfus, but whose investigation convinced him that an injustice had occurred thereby invoking the wrath of his superiors; or The Fear Index whose protagonist, Alex Hoffman, a mathematics nerd who runs a vastly successful algorithmic hedge fund, whose vulnerabilities set him up for a financial and emotional crash.
-Harris' latest foray, Conclave (Alfred A. Knopf, 2016) is an engaging investigation into the political machinations and personal liabilities of those seeking the Keys of St. Peter when the Catholic cardinals assemble to elect a new Pope at Vatican City."Power brings a man many luxuries, but a clean pair of hands is seldom among them."
+One only has to think of The Ghost Writer and its film adaptation, Harris’ thinly-veiled, withering portrait of former British Prime Minister Tony Blair; An Officer and a Spy, whose protagonist, Georges Picquart, was the French officer who initially fingered the arrest of Alfred Dreyfus, but whose investigation convinced him that an injustice had occurred, thereby invoking the wrath of his superiors; or The Fear Index, whose protagonist, Alex Hoffman, a mathematics nerd, runs a vastly successful algorithmic hedge fund, and whose vulnerabilities set him up for a financial and emotional crash.
+Harris's latest foray, Conclave (Alfred A. Knopf, 2016) is an engaging investigation into the political machinations and personal liabilities of those seeking the Keys of St. Peter when the Catholic cardinals assemble to elect a new Pope at Vatican City."Power brings a man many luxuries, but a clean pair of hands is seldom among them."

 – Robert Harris, Imperium

-Some of the candidates openly joust for power, lobbying at meals and in their rooms and have supporters who canvass on their behalf while others, regarding it as unseemly, retreat from this campaigning.
-Since in reality, the proceedings are maintained with strict secrecy, Harris, to supplement his research indicated in his notes, has to rely on his imagination.
+Some of the candidates openly joust for power, lobbying at meals and in their rooms, and have supporters who canvass on their behalf while others, regarding it as unseemly, retreat from this campaigning.
+Since in reality the proceedings maintain strict secrecy, Harris, to supplement his research indicated in his notes, has to rely on his imagination.
 But I expect that most readers will share his view that what he imagines about how power is sought is likely close to reality.
 Throughout the course of the novel, the leading candidates’ frailties and shortcomings are exposed increasing the likelihood that a “compromise candidate” will be chosen.
 As Conclave races toward its conclusion, Harris knows how to build suspense; some readers may feel that he telegraphs the guarded secrets of one of the candidates, but there is no denying that he has written a novel that is difficult to put down, even by his standards.
-I do not say that lightly because publishers often quote blurbs that say precisely that.
-Conclave may not be a great work of art – it lacks complexity, layering and it will not likely challenge the reader – but Harris’ subject – the exercise of power – is grippingly on display here.
+I do not say that lightly because publishers often quote blurbs that claim precisely that.
+Conclave may not be a great work of art – it lacks complexity and layering and it will not likely challenge the reader – but Harris’s subject – the exercise of power – is grippingly on display here.
 He also knows how to tell a riveting, highly entertaining story.

 |(photo by Keith Penner)|